RickWong/react-inline-css/README.md

 ## Usage

-Run `npm run watch` in your terminal and play with `views/Main.jsx` to get a feel of the server-side rendering and client-side hot updates.
+Run `npm run watch` in your terminal and play with `examples.jsx` to get a feel of react-inline-css.

 ## Community